SC Program Staff FAQs

 Do proposals requesting funding to support a conference need to include a PIER Plan?

 No. Applications requesting SC funding to support a conference do not require a PIER Plan.
-However, SC has established new requirements for conference proposals beginning in FY 2023.
-Please see the FY 2023 SC Open Call (FY 2023 Continuation of Solicitation for the Office of Science Financial Assistance Program) for additional information on those requirements.
+However, SC established new requirements for conference proposals beginning in FY 2023.
+Please see the FY 2024 SC Open Call (FY 2024 Continuation of Solicitation for the Office of Science Financial Assistance Program) for additional information on those requirements.
 In addition, see the Q&As related to conferences on the “Resource for SC Program Staff” subpage on the Office of Grants and Contracts Support website.

 Do supplemental funding requests associated with an existing award made before the PIER Plan requirement need to include a PIER Plan now?